-- (a) The Lottery's fiscal year 2020 revenues were materially affected by the global COVID-19 pandemic.
-Closure of the State's two licensed casinos, many Lottery retailers, restaurants and bars, the canceling and elimination of professional and college sporting events, and stay at home regulations had a significant impact on revenues for all Lottery lines of business, and have reduced expected revenues in the new fiscal year beginning July 1, 2020. - (b) The Lottery's master contracts with its video lottery facilities contain revenue protection provisions in the event that existing video lottery facilities incur revenue losses caused by new gaming ventures within the State. - (c) The Lottery's gaming operations currently compete with casinos in nearby Connecticut and Massachusetts.
-The Lottery and the State continually monitor the risk to gaming operations resulting from competition in nearby states. - (d) The Narragansett Indian Tribe filed a complaint against the State of Rhode Island in the Rhode Island Superior Court on or about September 28, 2011, challenging, inter alia, the constitutionality of the Rhode Island Casino Gaming Act ("Act") on the grounds that it would not be "state-operated" and the Act "delegates unconstitutional authority to a private corporation".
+- (a) While most casino operations had returned to near full capacity at the close of fiscal 2021, the effects of the global pandemic are expected to continue to impact fiscal 2022 operations and revenue although the amount and duration of the impact is contingent on many variables. - (b) The Lottery's master contracts with its video lottery facilities contain revenue protection provisions in the event that existing video lottery facilities incur revenue losses caused by new gaming ventures within the State. - (c) The facilities face increasing competition from surrounding casinos including planned gaming expansion in Connecticut and Massachusetts.
+In May 2021, Connecticut legalized sports wagering, online lottery, and online gambling, greatly expanding gambling to tablets, phones and laptops.
+The law also authorizes the Connecticut Lottery Corp. to operate 15 sports betting locations across the state.
+Authorization of sports betting is also being contemplated in Massachusetts.
+The Lottery and the State continually monitor the risk to gaming operations and assess and expand important revenue generating marketing and promotional programs to best enable competitive positions. - (d) The Narragansett Indian Tribe filed a complaint against the State of Rhode Island in the Rhode Island Superior Court on or about September 28, 2011, challenging, inter alia, the constitutionality of the Rhode Island Casino Gaming Act ("Act") on the grounds that it would not be "state-operated" and the Act "delegates unconstitutional authority to a private corporation".
 On or about June 29, 2012, the Rhode Island Superior Court found that the Narragansett Indian Tribe had not sustained their burden of proof beyond a reasonable doubt that the Act is facially unconstitutional.
 The Narragansett Indian Tribe filed a notice of appeal of that decision with the Rhode Island Supreme Court.
 On or about March 4, 2015, the Rhode Island Supreme Court issued a decision upholding the Superior Court's decision.
-The remaining issue in the case relating to whether the State "operates" the Twin River Lincoln and Twin River Tiverton facilities remains pending in the Superior Court.
+The remaining issue in the case relating to whether the State "operates" the Twin River Lincoln and Twin River Tiverton facilities remains pending in the Superior Court. - (e) A plaintiff has filed suit against the Division of Lottery and Department of Administration challenging the constitutionality of sports betting in Rhode Island.
+The complaint asserts that the conduct of State operated sports betting in Tiverton and Lincoln violates the express constitutional requirement of voter approval and must be declared unconstitutional and enjoined until and unless the voters of Rhode Island approve sports gambling at duly authorized statewide and local elections.
+The complaint was dismissed once by the Rhode Island Superior Court due to a lack of standing by the Plaintiff, but subsequently the Court permitted the Plaintiff to refile an amended complaint.
+The parties then filed summary judgement motions.
+On June 1, 2020, the Rhode Island Superior Court issued a decision where it found that the legislation enabling sports betting did not impermissibly expand the location of gambling and that the acts are constitutional.
+The case has been appealed to the Rhode Island Supreme Court. - (f) In the event of default on an insurance annuity contract for a Rhode Island winner of the Lucky for Life® jackpot prize award, the Lottery may be contingently liable for any remaining prize amounts due the winner.